 Which banana is good for babies?

-There are many different kinds of bananas available on the store shelves and you might wonder if there is any particular kind that is better or worse for babies to eat.
+If you’re lucky enough to find different kinds of bananas on your store shelves, you might wonder if there is any particular kind that is better or worse for babies to eat.

 Of course, you should try to pick up organic bananas if at all possible because those will have avoided most of the dangerous pesticides and other chemicals commonly used in the agricultural world.
 Although bananas aren’t one of the riskiest fruits when it comes to pesticides I personally prefer to err on the side of caution.
 Also, they just taste better to me!